technofocus-pte/procode-m365agentsdepth/Lab 3/Lab 3.md

 ## Summary

-In this lab, you've just built your Custom Engine Agent using the Microsoft 365 Agents SDK and Azure AI Foundry.
+In this lab, you've just built your Custom Engine Agent using the Microsoft 365 Agents SDK and Microsoft Foundry.

 You learned how to

-  - Configure an AI agent in Azure AI Foundry using the Agent Playground
+  - Configure an AI agent in Microsoft Foundry using the Agent Playground

   - Upload enterprise documents to ground your agent’s responses